Do You Really Need to Sand Between Coats of Drywall Mud? Find Out Now

 Importance of Drying Time

-- Preventing Cracks: It is crucial to allow each coat to dry completely before applying the next to avoid cracking or bubbling.
+• Allow each coat Preventing Cracks: It is crucial to allow each coat to dry completely before applying the next to prevent issues like cracking or bubbling.

-- Avoiding Elongated Ridges: Proper drying prevents the common issue of elongated ridges, which can occur if the next coat is applied too soon or if too much pressure is used during application.
+• Avoiding Elongated Ridges: Proper drying is vital to avoid elongated ridges, which can arise from applying the next coat too soon or using excessive pressure during application.

 Technique Matters